 Respective drafts go through a number of revisions, based on reviewers comments.
 The Patient Information Committee considers peer reviewers’ comments and then agree all changes necessary.

-Before publication, the final version of the guideline and patient information must be approved by the Clinical Quality Board.
+Before publication, the final version of the guideline and patient information must be approved by the following RCOG committees:

 Informing healthcare professionals and the public

-Guidelines and parallel patient information are publicly available on the RCOG website.
+Both the guideline and parallel patient information are available on the public section of the RCOG website.

 Keeping information up-to-date